Confluent (NASDAQ:CFLT) Updates FY 2021 Earnings Guidance

-Confluent (NASDAQ:CFLT) last announced its quarterly earnings results on Thursday, November 4th.
-The company reported ($0.17) earnings per share for the quarter, beating the consensus estimate of ($0.23) by $0.06.
-The company had revenue of $102.60 million during the quarter, compared to analysts’ expectations of $90.72 million.
-Confluent had a negative return on equity of 72.10% and a negative net margin of 76.90%.
-The firm’s quarterly revenue was up 66.8% on a year-over-year basis.
-Research analysts anticipate that Confluent will post -1.83 EPS for the current year.

-In other Confluent news, CEO Edward Jay Kreps sold 230,000 shares of the business’s stock in a transaction on Monday, November 15th.
-The stock was sold at an average price of $82.57, for a total transaction of $18,991,100.00.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, major shareholder Steven M. Spurlock sold 854 shares of the business’s stock in a transaction on Monday, November 15th.
-The stock was sold at an average price of $85.54, for a total value of $73,051.16.
+In related news, Director Jonathan Chadwick sold 16,625 shares of the company’s stock in a transaction on Monday, November 8th.
+The shares were sold at an average price of $87.92, for a total value of $1,461,670.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CFO Steffan Tomlinson sold 722,600 shares of the company’s stock in a transaction on Thursday, November 11th.
+The stock was sold at an average price of $89.30, for a total transaction of $64,528,180.00.
 The disclosure for this sale can be found here.
-Insiders sold 1,156,746 shares of company stock worth $100,169,795 over the last ninety days.
+In the last three months, insiders have sold 1,238,672 shares of company stock worth $106,784,299.

-A number of large investors have recently bought and sold shares of CFLT.
-Morgan Stanley purchased a new stake in Confluent in the second quarter valued at $36,452,000.
-UBS Group AG purchased a new stake in Confluent in the third quarter valued at $1,612,000.
-Bank of New York Mellon Corp purchased a new stake in Confluent in the third quarter valued at $650,000.
-Royal Bank of Canada raised its position in Confluent by 2,740.0% in the third quarter.
-Royal Bank of Canada now owns 9,798 shares of the company’s stock valued at $585,000 after purchasing an additional 9,453 shares during the period.
-Finally, Captrust Financial Advisors purchased a new stake in Confluent in the third quarter valued at $30,000.
-Institutional investors own 16.96% of the company’s stock.
+Hedge funds and other institutional investors have recently bought and sold shares of the business.
+Morgan Stanley bought a new position in shares of Confluent during the second quarter valued at about $36,452,000.
+UBS Group AG bought a new position in shares of Confluent during the third quarter valued at about $1,612,000.
+Bank of New York Mellon Corp bought a new position in shares of Confluent during the third quarter valued at about $650,000.
+Royal Bank of Canada raised its stake in Confluent by 2,740.0% in the third quarter.
+Royal Bank of Canada now owns 9,798 shares of the company’s stock worth $585,000 after buying an additional 9,453 shares in the last quarter.
+Finally, Captrust Financial Advisors bought a new position in Confluent in the third quarter worth about $30,000.
+Institutional investors and hedge funds own 16.96% of the company’s stock.

 About Confluent